 - New programs.

-- An innovative delivery of an existing program/service.
+- An innovative delivery of an existing program and/or service.

 - An expanded or enriched program.

-- An initiative that will enrich students’ experience.
+- An initiative that will enrich the student experience at Memorial.

 Initiatives which encourage empowerment may include: